holoviz-dev/pyct/README.md

 Downloading data defined in /tmp/earthsim-examples/test.yml to /tmp/earthsim-examples/data Skipping Depth data for the Chesapeake and Delaware Bay region of the USA
 ```

+## pyct.build

+Currently provides a way to package examples with a project, by
+copying an examples folder into the package directory whenever
+setup.py is run.
+The way this works is likely to change in the near
+future, but is provided here as the first step towards
+unifying/simplifying the maintenance of a number of pyviz projects.